mesingh9719/new-blog-cms/README.md

 ## 📌 About the Project

-**Laravel News & Blog CMS** is a fully-featured content management system designed to be fast, elegant, and easy to use.
-It includes a clean Medium-style frontend and a modern Filament-powered admin panel for managing:
+**Laravel News & Blog CMS** is a full-featured Laravel-based content management system with a Medium-style frontend and a clean Filament-powered admin panel.

-- Posts
+It supports:

-- Categories
+- Modern editorial publishing
-- Tags
+- SEO-ready architecture
-- Users
+- Responsive TailwindCSS UI
-- SEO metadata
-- Featured images
-- Publish scheduling
-- Trending logic
+- Trending logic with view tracking
-- View tracking

-This project is built as a production-ready portfolio application showcasing modern Laravel development practices, scalable architecture, and polished UI design.
+- Full RSS + JSON feeds
+- Optimized article structure and clean post pages

+A complete CMS built with production-quality structure and extensibility in mind.

 ---